RobBowman/robbowman.github.io/_posts/2023-12-17-cosmos-table-api.md

     - Sql Server
     - Cosmos
 ---
-# Migrating XXX from Table Storage to Cosmos DB Table Api
+# Migrating from Table Storage to Cosmos DB Table Api
 I recently worked on an Azure Function App that was using Table Storage to persist data.
 Table storage is an obvious choice for Azure Function Apps since:

 + already have a storage account